Financing a PLNU Education

 Academic Scholarships

-For first-time freshmen who begin attending PLNU during the 2024-2025 Academic Year, academic scholarships are offered for an initial two-year period and, subject to maintaining renewal criteria, can be received for a maximum of eight (8) semesters.
+For first-time freshmen who begin attending PLNU during the 2025-2026 Academic Year, academic scholarships are offered for an initial two-year (four-semester) period and, subject to maintaining renewal criteria, can be received for a maximum of eight (8) semesters.
 Continuous full-time enrollment is required (12 units or more per semester) to retain an academic scholarship.
 Renewal eligibility is based on the student’s cumulative GPA (not rounded) calculated at the end of the fall or third semester of the second year of the scholarship and each subsequent year.
 Any student not meeting the renewal criteria at that time will be given until the end of the spring or fourth semester to meet the qualifying cumulative GPA.
 Once lost, an academic scholarship cannot be regained.
 For details on renewal criteria, visit the Scholarships page on our Student Financial Services website.

 Eligibility for an academic scholarship beyond eight (8) semesters may be considered on a case-by-case appeal basis but is limited to a maximum of ten (10) semesters of continuous enrollment at PLNU.